meteor/meteor/client/basic/sections/collections.md

 an operator like `$set`, `update` will simply replace the entire matched document with the modifier.

+Here's an example of setting the `content` field on all posts whose titles contain the word "first":

 ```
-// Sets the content field on all posts
-// that have 'first' in the title
 Posts.update({
   title: {$regex: /first/}
 }, {
-  $set: { content: "Tomorrow will be a great day." }
+  $set: {content: "Tomorrow will be a great day."}
 });
 ```